 Spanish translation here

 G. W. F. Hegel and his able interpreter Alexandre Kojève claim that the essence of consciousness is “negativity,” that man lives “outside himself,” that man “negates” or “nihilates” nature, that man is a “nothingness” or a “hole in being,” that man is “time that negates space.”
-What does this mean?
+What does this all mean?

 First, let’s consider the claim that man contains a negativity or absence within him.
 Imagine you are holding a rock in your hand.
 A rock is a paradigmatic natural object.
 It is an inert lump of matter.
 A rock is complete and self-contained.
 To say that the rock is self-contained is to say that it does not need anything from outside of itself in order to go on being a rock.
 A plant, by contrast, is not self-contained; it needs things outside of itself—water, nutrients, sunlight—in order to go on being a plant.
 Without these things, it is reduced to a mass of inert matter, like the rock.